dalonsogz/calculator-poc/README.md

 - src: provided source code, following a typical structure used in projects based in java-spring-boot-rest services development.
   - controller: classes exposing the API rest endpoints.
   - exception: custom exception classes and exception handling classes.
+  - model: definitions of data handled by the application and supporting classes.
   - service/impl: classes that define the business operations.
   - resources: typically containing static resources like application configuration.
 In this project only the openapi res contract definition is needed.
   - test: classes to perform unit testing.